-The DAC5682Z is characterized for operation over the industrial temperature range of -40°C to 85°C and is available in a 64-pin QFN package.
-Other single-channel members of the family include the interpolating DAC5681Z and non-interpolating DAC5681.
+The DAC5681Z is characterized for operation over the industrial temperature range of -40°C to 85°C and is available in a 64-pin QFN package.
+Other members of the family include the dual-channel, interpolating DAC5682Z and the single-channel, non-interpolating DAC5681.